How Big of a TV Do I Need?

 Whatever the reason, you want to make sure that each seat in the room enjoys the same or similar cinematic experience.
 If your TV is too small or the resolution is too low, you may find that your guests rearrange furniture to get a better view.

 With lower resolution televisions, you could risk viewing angle options as picture quality starts to deteriorate when watched from different sides.
 Make sure that regardless of which angle your TV is set, all sides of the screen can be viewed comfortably from each seat.

 5. Avoid (or embrace) TV takeover.

 Do you want your new TV to take center stage?
 Or would you prefer that it fits in harmoniously with the other furniture in the room?
 If you chose the latter, make sure that your TV isn’t so big that it steals the spotlight from the furniture, decor, and accessories in the space.

 Are you ready to dream big with a new big-screen TV?
 Rent-A-Center has an amazing collection of Smart TVs and so much more.
-Upgrade your at-home theater experience, and shop some of our biggest screens with free, same-day delivery** and flexible payment options.
-No credit needed**!
-Shop 70″, 75″ and even 85″ televisions at your local Rent-A-Center today!
+Upgrade your at-home theater experience, and shop some of our biggest screens with free delivery, flexible payments, and no credit options**!
+Shop 70″, 75″, and even 85″ televisions at your local Rent-A-Center today!